matty-jones/MorphCT/README.md

 1. MorphCT is written in the `python` 2.7 programming language and requires the following modules from the `scipy` stack in addition to the standard python library modules: `numpy`, `matplotlib`, `scipy.sparse`, and `mpl_toolkits` (optional for 3D plotting).
 Support for Python 3.X will soon be added.
 2. In order to use the fine-graining modules `runHoomd` and `extractMol`, the Molecular Dynamics simulation package HOOMD-Blue is required.
 The source code for HOOMD-Blue can be found at [https://bitbucket.org/glotzer/hoomd-blue/](https://bitbucket.org/glotzer/hoomd-blue/).
 Note that the current version of MorphCT uses HOOMD 1.3 for its fine-graining procedure and so HOOMD 2.X is currently unsupported.
 The installation of HOOMD-Blue should automatically set the correct `PATH` and `PYTHONPATH` environment variables, and this can be tested by ensuring that typing `hoomd` into the terminal brings up a python IDE.
 3. In order to use the quantum-chemical module `executeZINDO`, the quantum-chemical simulation package ORCA is required.
 The pre-compiled binaries for ORCA can be downloaded from [https://orcaforum.cec.mpg.de/downloads.php](https://orcaforum.cec.mpg.de/downloads.php).
 MorphCT has been set up to use ORCA 3.0.3.
 Previous versions of ORCA may be compatible but are unsupported.
-After installing ORCA, the `ORCA_BIN` environment variable must be set as the location of the `orca` binary, using the `export` command on Linux-based machines.
+After installing ORCA, the `ORCA_BIN` environment variable must be set as the directory that contains the `orca` binary, using the `export` command on Linux-based machines.

 * ### Input Files ###